 VICTORIA ARCH – 1993 FELLOW

-Victoria co-wrote Dirty Dancing: Havana Nights and the CBS-TV movie Three Secrets.
-She wrote and directed the short films Quest for the Yeti, Dumped, Bad Man and Miriam Cornsweig’s Farewell Performance.
+Victoria co-wrote Pali Road, Dirty Dancing: Havana Nights and the CBS-TV movie Three Secrets.
+She wrote and directed the short films Dumped, Quest for the Yeti, Bad Man and Miriam Cornsweig’s Farewell Performance.

 DOUG ATCHISON – 2000 FELLOW

-Nikole directed her fellowship winning script, Stockholm, Pennsylvania, which premiered at the 2015 Sundance Film Festival.
+Nikole directed her fellowship winning script, Stockholm, Pennsylvania, which premiered at the Sundance Film Festival.
+Nikole also co-wrote the forthcoming TV movie Beaches and wrote About Ray, which premiered at the Toronto International Film Festival.

 RADHA BHARADWAJ – 1989 FELLOW